Seattle: Libraries

 The Seattle Public Library system consists of 27 branches with a combined total of 3,119,298 items as of 2023.
 The library was founded as part of the city government in 1890, though previous efforts to establish one date back to 1868; it first opened in 1891 and moved into a permanent location, a mansion once owned by Seattle pioneer Henry Yesler, in 1899.
 The mansion burned down in 1901 along with most of the 33,000 books then in the library's collection, resulting in the construction of a Carnegie library building in 1906; eventually known as the Seattle Central Library, the building was replaced in 1960 with an International Style design and again in 2004 with a design by Dutch architect Rem Koolhaas.

 Religion

 A 2024 Household Pulse Survey from the United States Census Bureau estimated that 64 percent of adults in the Seattle area never attend religious services or attend less than once a year, the highest percentage among large U.S. metropolitan areas.

-According to a 2014 study by the Pew Research Center, the largest religious groupings are Christians (52%), followed by those of no religion (37%), Hindus (2%), Buddhists (2%), Jews (1%), Muslims (1%) and a variety of other religions have smaller followings.
-According to the same study by the Pew Research Center, about 34% of Seattleites are Protestant, and 15% are Roman Catholic.
-Meanwhile, 6% of the residents in Seattle call themselves agnostics, while 10% call themselves atheists.
+According to a 2024 study by the Pew Research Center, the largest religious groupings in the metropolitan area are Christians (44%) and those who identify with no religion (44%).
+They are followed by Buddhists (4%), Muslims (2%), Hindus (1%), Jews (1%), and a variety of other religions have smaller followings.
+According to the same study, about 32% of Seattleites are Protestant, and 11% are Roman Catholic.
+Meanwhile, 14% of the residents in Seattle call themselves agnostics, while 9% call themselves atheists.